 As a result of all measurements, I have prepared an outlook on all directions at once.
 My graphs contain a totality period only, because this period is the most important, showing the most significant difference in sky brightness between its particular regions.

-Watching the picture above we can see a different sky brightness towards all cardinal directions.
+Watching the picture above we can see a different sky brightness in all cardinal directions.
 The southern and eastern sky was veiled by clouds, however, we can still spot a slightly bigger brightness, especially near the horizon.
-Moreover eastern sky colour contains a yellowish tint, which is related to secondary scattered light, coming from the illuminated area.
-The northern and western part of the sky looks is darker.
+Moreover eastern sky color contains a yellowish tint, which is related to secondary scattered light, coming from the illuminated area.
+The northern and western part of the sky looks darker.

-Is also worth to see the charts below, which shows a measured sky brightness at 3 key moments of the totality (Pic.
-16 – 18) and see how the Mag/arcsec2 values changed within this time.
+Is also worth seeing the charts below, which show a measured sky brightness at 3 key moments of the totality (Pic.
+16 – 18), and see how the Mag/arcsec2 values changed within this time.

 The sky brightness during a total solar eclipse has been measured by Wolfgang Strickling and next moved on my observation position located 230km eastwards from an initial place.
-Despite omission some factors the results were favourable.
-It found, that umbral movement across the sky is clearly visible and impact significantly on local sky brightness.
+Despite the omission of some factors, the results were favorable.
+It found, that umbral movement across the sky is clearly visible and impacts significantly local sky brightness.

-The result applies to typical total solar eclipse observation during mid-day time hours when high aerosols concentration takes place.
+The result applies to typical total solar eclipse observation during mid-day time hours when high aerosol concentration takes place.
 There are many other situations, where this kind of measurement could be carried out.
-I mean especially the horizontal kind of the totality when umbra spreads throughout a whole sky dividing the atmosphere into 2 separate bright sections likewise when a solar eclipse occurs below the horizon.
-The sky surface brightness changes can be also significant during the deep annular eclipses and deep partial eclipses, where Solar disk obscuration reaches the values given.
-I hope, that my aim of observation will be an inspiration for another eclipse chasers traveling around the world and someone will undertake similar measurements in the future eclipses.
+I mean especially the horizontal kind of the totality when umbra spreads throughout the whole sky dividing the atmosphere into 2 separate bright sections likewise when a solar eclipse occurs below the horizon.
+The sky surface brightness changes can be also significant during deep annular eclipses and deep partial eclipses, where Solar disk obscuration reaches the values given.
+I hope, that my aim of observation will be an inspiration for other eclipse chasers traveling around the world and that someone will undertake similar measurements in future eclipses.